-To allow customers to choose from multiple drop-down menus for a product (for example, Size and Color), follow this guide to customize each product with multiple variants.
+To add multiple drop-down menus for a product (for example, Size and Color), follow this guide to customize each product with multiple variants.

 When you create multiple variants, they appear in separate drop-down menus on a product's page.
 In the product editor, they appear in multiple rows so you can manage pricing and stock levels for each option.

 When setting this up, you'll add a new row in the product editor for every possible combination of options.

 Note: You can add an unlimited amount of product options to each product.
 A single product can have up to 100 variant rows.